 - Tom Bihn, a Seattle based company, makes quality ‘Made In The USA’ bags.
 This Aeronaut 45 converts from a duffel to a backpack.
 It’s wide opening makes living out of the bag easy.
 It’s pricey but will do the job in style and last forever. [capacity -45 L, weight (halcyon) -2 lb 7 oz, $295]

 NOTE: we do not own an Aeronaut bag but base our recommendation on friends who have traveled with the bag.

 - Patagonia black hole duffel – water resistant and pretty tough for throwing into safari vehicles.

 - Osprey offers many great duffels.
 I bought the Osprey Trailkit bag for a overseas bike trip.
 Lightweight, lots of organization and sturdy backpack straps make this bag easy to use. [capacity 40 L, weight – 1.9 lbs, $120 but often found on sale]

 - For Professional Photographers (or amateurs carrying professional equipment) – Choose a backpack designed especially for your equipment.
+Remember – no wheels!

-- For general photographers – a small camera case – slingback or hipbelt – works well.
+- For hobby photographers – a small camera case – slingback or hipbelt – works well.
 But consider using camera inserts or wraps within a normal pack or tote.
 This minimizes packing space and is also good in that it doesn’t advertise the expensive equipment you’re carrying.

 I recommend the Tom Bihn packing cube shoulder bag – right – as I can use it for an seat-back flight bag, but re-purpose it for as a camera bag at my destination.